vignettes/sos4R-vignette-04-extensions.Rmd

 This is also the recommended way to start if you want to set-up your own parsers (given you have responses in XML) and an alternative to debugging if you want to inspect responses directly.

-The next example shows how the response (in this case the request is intentionally incorrect and triggers an exception) is passed through as an object of class xml_document:
+The next example shows how the response (in this case the request is intentionally incorrect and triggers an exception) is passed through as an object of class xml_document

 ## [1] "xml_document" "xml_node"

-# (Using XML functions here for accesing the root of a
+# (Using XML functions here for accesing the root of a # document and the name of an element.) unparsed

 ## {xml_document}